Showing posts with label Juno Beach. Show all posts

 Their hangout drew the personal attention of Florida Gov. Claude Kirk (1926-2011) who rose to the state’s highest office, in part, by claiming to be tough on crime.
 The flamboyant leader was also known for grabbing headlines for his antics, many unrelated to actual governing.

 The Outlaws provided a good crime focus and photo op for the governor during November 1967.
-Gang members were arrested for allegedly nailing 19-year-old Christine Deese to a tree in Juno.
+Gang members were arrested for allegedly nailing a 19-year-old woman to a tree in Juno.
 According to news accounts, she may have refused to turn a trick to hand over $10 to her “old man” or boyfriend.
 They nailed her (with her permission it was reported) to a tree branch with her toes barely touching the ground.

-The Florida Hotel and Restaurant Commission ordered the bar and camp closed calling it a public nuisance.
-Law enforcement then led a raid on the site to clean up ongoing gang activities.
-Ms. Edward E. (Kitty) Randall, owner of the saloon who also lived in the camp (and later was arrested on suspicion of running a prostitution ring) told reporters she was sure Gov. Kirk was present during the raid.
+The owner of the saloon who also lived in the camp (and later was arrested on suspicion of running a prostitution ring), told reporters she was sure Gov. Kirk was present during the raid.
 “I guess you know I’m the governor,” the mysterious visitor told her, shaking her hand.
-He said he didn’t want any publicity.

 Three weeks later, Kirk was at the closed Kitty’s Saloon with Palm Beach Sheriff William R. Heidtman to temporarily reopen it for a Life Magazine photographer.
 Kirk’s photo was taken as part of a story to be published by the magazine about the Outlaws.
-Also photographed was the saloon’s interior with the sign, Cycles Rule - Surfers Drool.
+Also photographed was the saloon’s interior with the sign, "Cycles Rule - Surfers Drool."

 Copyright © 2012.
 All rights reserved.
 Jane Feehan.